 California’s wine country is home to thousands of small businesses — tasting rooms, boutique hotels, restaurants, tour operators, and seasonal harvest employers.
-If your business has 5 or more employees and doesn’t offer a retirement plan, you’re required to enroll in CalSavers — and enforcement is happening now.
+If your business has even one employee and doesn’t offer a retirement plan, you’re required to enroll in CalSavers — and enforcement is happening now.
 Here’s your complete compliance guide for Napa, Sonoma, Mendocino, and surrounding wine country towns.

 CalSavers: What Wine Country Employers Need to Know

 CalSavers is California’s state-mandated payroll-deduction IRA program.
-Any California employer with 5+ employees that does not offer a qualifying private retirement plan must:
+Any California employer with one or more employees that does not offer a qualifying private retirement plan must:

 - Register with CalSavers